platformsh/platformsh-docs/docs/src/domains/cdn/_index.md

 ## Initial setup

-For Enterprise-Dedicated plans, CDN setup is handled by Platform.sh as part of your onboarding.
+For Dedicated plans, CDN setup is handled by Platform.sh as part of your onboarding.
 After the application is stood up on its Dedicated virtual machines, we can begin the collaborative process of provisioning the CDN and configuring DNS and caching setup.
 We provide CDN services for both staging and production.